nayeem-17/Rise-of-the-bots/telegram bot/README.md

     Save this token.

-Now, search for your bot with  `@BOT_USERNAME` and click start button.
+Now, search for your bot with  `@BOT_USERNAME` and click the start button.

 ## Configure the bot

 Now, configure your telegram bot.
-Here, i used nodejs and `node-telegram-bot-api` module to connect with my bot.
+Here, I used nodejs and `node-telegram-bot-api` module to connect with my bot.

 To connect with your bot.